sumin3/holbertonschool-higher_level_programming/0x02-python-import_modules/README.md

 ```
 cd 0x02-python-import_modules
 ```
-Change directory into the **0x02-python-import_modules** directory and issue the following command to compile
+Change directory into the **0x02-python-import_modules** directory and issue the following command to compile.
+(Make sure the .py file is executable before you run it.
+If it is not a executable file, use this command `chmod u+x <filename.py>` in your terminal to make it executable.

 * Run .py file
 ```